-What was a small fire that started just after midnight on the 2nd September 1666 at the bakery of Thomas Farriner in Pudding Lane, swept west across the city causing devastation inside the Roman city walls, spreading as far as Fleet Street.
-The fire raged for three days, destroying over 13,000 houses, more than 80 churches, the Royal Exchange, Custom House and St Paul’s Cathedral.
+What was a small fire that started just after midnight on the 2nd September 1666 at the bakery of Thomas Farriner in Pudding Lane, swept west across the City causing devastation inside the Roman walls.

-The damage caused is estimated to have cost around an excruciating £37bn in today’s money.
-After the embers of the fire had finally burnt out, the rebuilding of the city began with the likes of John Evelyn and Sir Christopher Wren taking centre stage with their designs.
-It was paramount that things were put in place that would protect citizens from this scale of loss happening again.
+After the embers of the fire had finally burnt out, and plans were being drawn up, it was paramount that things were put in place that would protect citizens from this scale of loss happening again.
 In 1681, Londoners were offered Fire Insurance for the first time.

 Hatton was a surveyor for a fire insurance company.
-In 1708, the company anonymously published A New View of London: or, an Ample Account of that City, in Two Volumes, or Eight Sections. &c., featuring the aforementioned map.
-The source for the map was Braun & Hogenberg’s map of London [LDN5335], published in 1572 (making it the very first map of the city available to the collector).
+In 1708, the company anonymously published A New View of London: or, an Ample Account of that City, in Two Volumes, or Eight Sections. &c., featuring the aforementioned map .
+The cartographic source for the map was Georg Braun & Franz Hogenberg’s map of London [LDN6273], which was first published in 1572 (making it the very first map of the city available to the collector).

 To commemorate the Great Fire, a monument designed by Sir Christopher Wren was constructed between 1671 and 1677, and erected on the very spot the fire started.
 This is John Stow’s sectional map of the Candelwick Ward, showing Pudding Lane and The Monument, published within the first illustrated edition of Stow’s seminal Survey of London, 1720 [LDN2792].